astorDev/seege/postgres-vs-mongo/article.md

 | Index creation on filled database      | 1.563 s    | 1.916 s     |
 | Aggregated query                       | 174.51 ms  | 60.43 ms    |

 As you may see Mongo did beat Postgres in almost all the metrics.
-In worth noting that the tests were on semi-structured data which is the realm of mongo.
-But Postgres does offer it's own solution for the problem so comparing their performance in the weight category shouldn't be considered unfair.
-And I did saw quite a few similar tests where result were in favor of Postgres.
+It is worth noting that the tests were on semi-structured data which is the realm of Mongo.
+But Postgres does offer its own solution for the problem so comparing their performance in the weight category shouldn't be considered unfair.
+And I did see quite a few similar tests where the results were in favor of Postgres.

 **Note that the test may be significantly influenced by the way the databases are deployed and accessed** (EF Core may influence performance there).
-However, I would rather get a result that will probably reflect what I get in a real life then try to provide arbitrarily fine-tuned scenarios.
+However, I would rather get a result that will probably reflect what I get in real life than try to provide arbitrarily fine-tuned scenarios.

 I ran those tests in the following environment: